Lawyers should strategically use content to signal to clients and referral sources the kinds of legal matters they want to handle

 A Subtle and Efficient Way to Announce to the World

-Using content like blog posts and articles to call your shot and direct your legal practice is more subtle and efficient than other methods lawyers and law firms might use to announce new practices or new niches within their current practices.
+Using thought-leadership content like blog posts and articles to call your shot and direct your legal practice is more subtle and efficient than other methods lawyers and law firms might use to announce new practices or new niches within their current practices.

 For the same cost you already incur (in time, money, or both) when you write blog posts and articles, you will be able to subtly tell the world about the direction your practice is going.
 The valuable insights you will consistently provide in your blog posts and articles about your changing practice area are more likely to be consumed, absorbed, and remembered by your target audience than ads or sales materials.